Printutcarsh/Face-Verification-Siamese-Network/README.md

     For this run model_train.py.
 This will output the model and its weight naming model-siam.json and model-siam.h5.</li>
   <li> Finally, we will use this trained model and will apply on two images to compare whether they are of same person or not.
     For this run predict.py.</li>
+</ul>
+## Direct Prediction
-  <li>If you want to just predict on two images, just skip all the steps and download the model-face.json, model-face.h5 and predict.py in the same folder.
+• If you want to just predict on two images, just skip all the steps and download the model-face.json, model-face.h5 and predict.py in the same folder.
 Then enter the path of the two images in the predict.py code and then run the code.
-The output will be printed telling whether it is a match or not with the confidence score.</li>
+The output will be printed telling whether it is a match or not with the confidence score.
-</ul>